 Using fully charged five amp hour batteries and new carbide tips, the Milwaukee took first place in the three nail test by just a second or two.

-The corded Makita was faster through 1” x 8” beveled pine by 2-3 seconds over the rest and vibration is pretty even across the board.
-Unless, you hold the DeWalt by the pistol grip, in which case it has more vibration than the others.
+The corded Makita was faster through 1” x 8” beveled pine by a couple of seconds over the rest.
+But the cordless tools were close enough to justify ditching the cord.
+All of the tools are extremely loud.
+Vibration was pretty even across the board, unless you held the DeWalt by the pistol grip, in which case it had more vibration than the others.

-The Dewalt has this variable speed trigger that goes from 0-20k OPM, which when brought up to full speed can be locked on high, with the trigger itself being the release.
-Also, the lock on button doubles as a lock-off safety.
+The Dewalt has a variable speed trigger and no on/off switch.
+The trigger goes from 0-20k oscillations/minute which, when brought up to full speed, can be locked on high with the trigger itself being the release.

-Oddly, the raised notches on the adaptor ring that comes with the DeWalt do not line up with the Makita, Milwaukee, or Bosch accessories.
-The Makita and Milwaukee, on the other hand, took each other’s accessories and will accept universal blades, with no adaptor needed.
+Oddly, the adaptor ring that comes with the DeWalt does not line up with the Makita, Milwaukee, or Bosch accessories.
+The Makita and Milwaukee take each other’s accessories, and universal blades, with no adaptor needed.

+So which is the best cordless multi-tool?
 I think the Milwaukee has the best grip and was the easiest to control.
-However, I prefer the DeWalt for its quick blade change and lighter weight.
-The Makita’s larger size, weight, and lack of work light put in a distant third place.
-If you have any questions feel free to ask in the comments below.
+But I prefer the DeWalt for its quick release blade change and lighter weight.
+The Makita’s larger size, weight, and missing work light put in third place.

 For more detailed information, and to see the tools in action, check out this video: